Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 - Improved /cheat creative command deactivation
 - Added a safety to Box/Sphere zone to delay their action on freshly logged in players, avoiding a server crash in some cases.
 - Trader NPC will now drop or give back the item in storage when its dismantled or picked up respectively.
+`0.7.10`
+- It was previously possible to edit a script without the script edition permission